Introduction

 • groups=10(wheel),100(users): This lists all the supplementary groups to which the user “devops” belongs, which are “wheel” (group ID 10) and “users” (group ID 100).

-In summary, these commands demonstrate the process of creating a user named “devops,” adding them to the “users” group, and confirming the changes in group membership.
+In summary, these commands Playbooknstrate the process of creating a user named “devops,” adding them to the “users” group, and confirming the changes in group membership.
 This can be useful when configuring user permissions and access in a Linux environment.

-Recap: Troubleshooting Ansible chgrp Failed Error
+Conclusion: Troubleshooting Ansible chgrp Failed Error

 By now, you have gained insights into identifying and resolving the “chgrp failed” error in Ansible.
 Remember these key takeaways: